Computation of Standardized Residuals for MARSS Models: Distribution of MARSS smoothation residuals

 Throughout, I follow the convention that capital letters are random variables and small letters are a realization from the random variable.
 This only applies to random variables; parameters are not random variables\footnote{in a frequentist framework}.
+Parameters are shown in Roman font while while random variables are bold slanted font.
+Parameters written as capital letters are matrices, while parameters written in small letters are strictly column matrices.

+In this report, the distribution over which the integration is done in an expectation or variance is given by the subscript, e.g. $\E_A[f(A)]$ indicates an unconditional expectation over the distribution of $A$ without conditioning on another random variable while $\E_{A|b}[f(A)|b]$ would indicate an expectation over the distribution of $A$ conditioned on $B=b$; presumably $A$ and $B$ are not independent otherwise $B=b$ would have no effect on $A$. $\E_{A|b}[f(A)|b]$ is a fixed value, not random.
+It is the expected value when $B=b$.
+In contrast, $\E_{A|B}[f(A)|B]$ denotes the random variable over all the possible $\E_{A|b}[f(A)|b]$ given all the possible $b$ values that $B$ might take.
+The variance of $\E_{A|B}[f(A)|B]$ is the variance of this random variable.
+The variance of $\E_{A|b}[f(A)|b]$ in contrast is 0 since it is a fixed value.
+We will often be working with the random variables, $\E_{A|B}[f(A)|B]$ or $\var_{A|B}[f(A)|B]$, inside an expectation or variance: such as $\var_B[\E_{A|B}[f(A)|B]]$.